yungyuc/nsdhw_22au/project/hychiu02/README.md

 people who want to do abnormal sound detection, cardiac diseases classification or other regression or classification problem can take advantage of my implementation

 ## System Architecture
+### Currently I implement functions to read csv files and train on ubuntu 20.04, I did not implement fucntions to read other datatypes and try on other platforms.
 There will be a Node class for storing weight, a Layer class with Nodes for forward and backward weights calculation and a MLP class containing Layers
 The flow will look like this
 ![](Flow.png)